Li Wenhan: 2014–2018: Debut with Uniq and acting roles

-Wenhan and Yibo were the first members recruited by Yuehua Entertainment, later joined by other three members.
-On 16 October 2014 Wenhan debuted with UNIQ.
+Li and Wang Yibo were the first members recruited by Yuehua Entertainment, later joined by other three members.
+On 16 October 2014, Li debuted with Uniq.

-From April to August 2016, he was a fixed cast of the Korean talk show "Ni Hao China," which shared China's culture, lifestyle, tradition, economy, and more in an easily understandable and entertaining manner.
+From April to August 2016, he was a fixed cast of the Korean talk show Ni Hao China, which shared China's culture, lifestyle, tradition, economy, and more in an easily understandable and entertaining manner.
 Starting from late 2016, when tensions grew between China and South Korea because the United States and South Korea jointly announced the deployment of the Terminal High-Altitude Area Defense (THAAD), Wenhan was mainly active in China as an actor.

-From June to September 2016, he was one of the main MCs for a Chinese sports variety program called 《星球者联盟》("The Players"), which was a reality program featuring a group of Chinese celebrity contestants who face off in various basketball-related challenges against rival teams including guest stars such as Kim Jong-kook and Kobe Bryant.
-In October 2016, he was confirmed as cast in the historical drama set in the Tang dynasty era, 《熱血書院》("My Naughty Classmates") playing the prince Li Jingyu.
+From June to September 2016, he was one of the main MCs for a Chinese sports variety program called 《星球者联盟》(The Players), which was a reality program featuring a group of Chinese celebrity contestants who face off in various basketball-related challenges against rival teams including guest stars such as Kim Jong-kook and Kobe Bryant.
+In October 2016, he was confirmed as cast in the historical drama set in the Tang dynasty era, 《熱血書院》(My Naughty Classmates) playing the prince Li Jingyu.
 "My Naughty Classmates" started airing every Wednesday on Youku from 4 July 2018.

-In January 2017, he started filming for the romance web drama "Adventurous Romance" (命悬一线的浪漫) as the male lead.
-From 23 June to 27 September 2017 Wenhan filmed for the basketball idol drama titled "热血狂篮" (Basketball Fever), which is loosely based on the manga/anime "Slam Dunk."
+In January 2017, he started filming for the romance web drama Adventurous Romance (命悬一线的浪漫) as the male lead.
+From 23 June to 27 September 2017 Wenhan filmed for the basketball idol drama titled 热血狂篮 (Basketball Fever), which is loosely based on the manga/anime Slam Dunk.
 His character is Pei Chenhao, who is a basketball player for Huayang University team and the female lead's younger brother.
-"Basketball Fever" was released on iQiyi on 16 May 2018.
-On 19 November 2017, Wenhan attended the opening ceremony for his upcoming drama, 《想看你微笑》aka "Just Want to See You Smile" in Wuxi, Jiangsu.
-"Just Want to See You Smile" is an idol style light romance comedy that was released on Youku on 29 May 2018 and adapted from the Internet popular novel "世界这么大，只想看你微笑".
+Basketball Fever was released on iQiyi on 16 May 2018.
+On 19 November 2017, Wenhan attended the opening ceremony for his upcoming drama, 《想看你微笑》aka Just Want to See You Smile in Wuxi, Jiangsu.
+Just Want to See You Smile is an idol style light romance comedy that was released on Youku on 29 May 2018 and adapted from the Internet popular novel 世界这么大，只想看你微笑.

-On 16 April 2018 Wenhan attended the opening ceremony for his new campus ping pong drama,《追球》(Chasing the Ball) in Shenzhen, China.
+On 16 April 2018, Li attended the opening ceremony for his new campus ping pong drama, Chasing the Ball (追球) in Shenzhen, China.